matthewdickinson/tyk-docs/tyk-docs/content/basic-config-and-security/reduce-latency/caching/advanced-cache.md

 The endpoint-level cache relies upon the API-level cache being enabled but then allows you to enable the middleware for the specific endpoints that you wish to cache.
 No other endpoint requests will be cached.

-For each endpoint in your API that you enable the endpoint caching middleware, you can configure which response codes should be cached (for example, you might not want to cache error responses) and also the refresh interval - or timeout - for the cache entries.
+For each endpoint in your API with endpoint caching middleware enabled, you can configure which response codes should be cached (for example, you might not want to cache error responses) and also the refresh interval - or timeout - for the cache entries.

 {{< note success >}}
 **Note**